Hawaii - Honolulu Field Office

 District Director: David Gulick

-This office serves the state of American Samoa.
+This office serves American Samoa.

 This office serves the state of Hawaii.